 - 2 tbsp flour, any kind will do

-- Drain and wash the chickpeas and add them to a food processor or powerful blender with all the remaining ingredients.
+- Wash and drain the chickpeas and add them to a food processor or a powerful blender with all the remaining ingredients.
 Blend until it looks like a coarse paste.

 - You can cook the falafel immediately, but it tastes better if you transfer the mixture to a large bowl and keep it covered in the fridge for at least 1 hour.